Unlocking the appeal of ‘dull’ technology

 ● Htxt Africa

-Consumer reviews: The partnership with MyBroadband forum users resulted in 10 reviews from 10 ordinary consumers, shared with the large forum audience.
+The partnership with MyBroadband forum users resulted in excellent reviews from ordinary consumers, shared with the large forum audience.
 These reviews were then aggregated into a MyBroadband article and published on the main website.

-Through our continued work with consumer publications and novel approach to getting consumers directly involved, we were able to get past the initial concerns about the technology being unappealing.
+Through our continued work with consumer publications and creative approach to getting consumers directly involved, we were able to get past the initial concerns about the technology being unappealing.